GiovannaBessa/GiovannaBessa/README.md

-## Hi there, my name is Giovanna
+## Hello, I'm Giovanna🙂
 Welcome to my GitHub!

 I'm passionate about technology, automation, and data analysis.
 I enjoy transforming ideas into practical projects, primarily using Python and data analysis and manipulation tools.